About the Trainer Program

 Trainer's receive CE Credit for accredited courses completed during the training process.

-Trainer Training Process
+Trainer, Training Process

-• Program Course: Then you will take the Guide to Harm Reduction online course to help familiarize yourself with the concepts and information.
+#3 Program Course: Then you will take the Guide to Harm Reduction online course to help familiarize yourself with the concepts and information.

 Guide to Harm Reduction (GHR-TR) Trainer